go-tstr/tstr/README.md

 # tstr: your ultimate testing library

-tstr is testing library allows you to write integration and black-box tests like normal unit tests in Go.
+tstr allows you to write application, integration and black-box tests like normal unit tests in Go.

-You can declare the test dependencies like:
+With tstr you can easily declare the test dependencies like:

 - compose files
 - single containers